Practice Lead, Chemical and Product Safety

 Franco Momoli: Current Focus

 Dr. Momoli is the Practice Lead for Chemical and Product Safety at Risk Sciences International, as well as an adjunct professor in the School of Epidemiology and Public Health at the University of Ottawa.
+Franco leads a team of risk assessors, epidemiologists, statisticians, and toxicologists, conducting human health risk assessments on environmental contaminants and consumer products.
+He continues to work on a variety of epidemiologic studies that inform current clinical practice in childhood and adult medicine.

 Works and Accomplishments